How to Start an App – 8 Steps You Must Take Before Starting Mobile App Development

 - What is their strategy?

-- What are their strengths and weaknesses
+- What are the strengths and weaknesses of other app developers in this market?

 - What are their customers saying in the reviews and on social media?